ramchetankattekota/portfolio/README.md

 ---

-## 📌 Goal
+## 🎯 Goal
-To build strong projects and get internships in AI/ML field.
+To build strong real-world projects and get internships in AI/ML field.